 Your respondents don't need a Google account to fill out Fomr forms.
 And you don't need Google Workspace to build them.

-Fomr vs Google Forms: pricing breakdown
+Fomr vs Google Forms: pricing

 Both tools are free for the core product.

-Google Forms is free with a Google account and has no paid tiers — what you see is what you get.
+Google Forms is free with a Google account and has no paid tiers.
+What you see is what you get.
 There’s no way to unlock additional design features, remove Google branding, or use a custom domain.
 The trade-off for being free is limited customization.

-Fomr’s free plan includes everything Google Forms offers plus full design control, custom logos, redirect on completion, and team collaboration.
+Fomr’s free plan includes everything Google Forms offers plus design customization, custom logos, redirect on completion, and team collaboration.
 The Pro plan at $17/month adds custom domains and removes Fomr branding.
 For teams that need professional-looking forms without the Google aesthetic, Fomr is the more flexible option at the same price (free).

 Fomr vs Google Forms: the editor